kdube10/FM-SinglePriceGridComponent/README.md

 This is the first design challenge from Frontend Mentor I've tried.
 I chose something simple to get familiar with the site, learn the process, and hopefully get some good feedback on my code!

+Find all my CSS for the solution in the index file.
+Find the live site here: https://kdube10.github.io/FM-SinglePriceGridComponent/

 # Frontend Mentor - Single Price Grid Component